midobal/historical_documents_demo/README.md

 should point to your sample_server port.

 ## Run through Docker
 You can easily run a demo through Docker using docker-compose.
-To do so, first you need to deploy your models in `modernization/model` and `spelling/model`.
+To do so, first you need to deploy your models and datasets in `modernization/models`, `spelling/models`, `modernization/dataset` and `spelling/dataset`.
 Then, you just need to run:

 ```
 docker-compose up
 ```

 By default, docker-compose uses only CPU.
 If you want to run a demo using GPU, check [GPU support](#gpu-support).
+Alternative, if you want to run the demo servers individually (without the PHP server), you can have a look at this [link](https://github.com/midobal/dockerfiles/tree/master/mthd).

 ### GPU support
 To run a demo through Docker using a GPU, you need to: